elixir-europe/MARS/README.md

 > Handling brokering accounts: who creates it?
 Same for all repositories?
 Who handles requests to broker data?
 Can it be done automatically?
 Are all namespaces for submissions would be shared?
 Check: https://ena-docs.readthedocs.io/en/latest/faq/data_brokering.html

-Examples of Data broker platforms could be ARC or Galaxy.
+Examples of Data broker platforms are ARC, Galaxy, ...

 ### MARS-CLI